CesarMoroPro/ironman_hawaii/integration/design/fonts/Quicksand/README.txt

-Quicksand Variable Font
+Dosis Variable Font
 =======================

-This download contains Quicksand as both a variable font and static fonts.
+This download contains Dosis as both a variable font and static fonts.

-Quicksand is a variable font with this axis: wght
+Dosis is a variable font with this axis: wght

 This means all the styles are contained in a single file:
-  Quicksand/Quicksand-VariableFont_wght.ttf
+  Dosis/Dosis-VariableFont_wght.ttf

 If your app fully supports variable fonts, you can now pick intermediate styles that aren’t available as static fonts.
-Not all apps support variable fonts, and in those cases you can use the static font files for Quicksand:
+Not all apps support variable fonts, and in those cases you can use the static font files for Dosis:
-  Quicksand/static/Quicksand-Light.ttf
+  Dosis/static/Dosis-Light.ttf
-  Quicksand/static/Quicksand-Regular.ttf
+  Dosis/static/Dosis-Regular.ttf
-  Quicksand/static/Quicksand-Medium.ttf
+  Dosis/static/Dosis-Medium.ttf
-  Quicksand/static/Quicksand-SemiBold.ttf
+  Dosis/static/Dosis-SemiBold.ttf
-  Quicksand/static/Quicksand-Bold.ttf
+  Dosis/static/Dosis-Bold.ttf

 Get started
 -----------